guruprasaad123/all_dl_projects/chest_xray_challenge/README.md

 - As we visualized the datasets we got to know that dataset is imbalanced ( not having equal examples on each classes )

-- To address this issue , we are doing over-sampling using [WeightedRandomSampler](https://pytorch.org/docs/stable/_modules/torch/utils/data/sampler.html#WeightedRandomSampler) so that the dataset will be balanced while training , Testing , Validation
+- To address this issue , we are doing over-sampling using [WeightedRandomSampler](https://pytorch.org/docs/stable/_modules/torch/utils/data/sampler.html#WeightedRandomSampler) so that the dataset will be balanced while training , testing , validation

 ## Model